 French fries are a gift from the potato gods.
-Yep, I said it.
-They go perfectly with almost any main dish and even kids love them.
-The best thing about this recipe isn't that it's quick or easy (although it is), but that these crispy oven baked french fries are made in the oven.
+They go perfectly with almost any main dish, and even kids love them.
+The best thing about this recipe isn't that it's quick or easy (although it is), but that these crispy baked french fries are made in the oven.

 Until now, making the perfect fries at home has been a flop.
-I have pulled out my big, heavy deep fryer countless times and tried so many various brands of bagged fries, but they were never quite right.
+If you have ever pulled out your big, heavy deep fryer and ended up with soggy fries, you know the dilemma.
+They are never quite right.
+Homemade baked fries are an easier and healthier alternative to bagged french fries.
+They come out perfect every single time!

-Then (here's the secret sauce) cook put them in the microwave for a few minutes to soften them.
-Next you'll dry them and toss them in corn starch and vegetable oil.
+Then (here's the secret sauce) cook and put them in the microwave for a few minutes to soften them.
+Next, you'll dry them and toss them in corn starch and vegetable oil.

 The cornstarch makes the fries have that restaurant-quality crunch we all love.
 And because the french fries aren't fried, they are easy to make at home and baked in the oven!

-These make the perfect side dish for The Conquistador Turkey Burger recipe which you can grab here
+These make the perfect side dish for The Conquistador Turkey Burger recipe, which you can grab here.
+Serve them up alongside Shrimp Po Boy Burgers, Best Ever Barbecued Ribs & Charred Corn Salad with Basil and Tomatoes, or Perfect Pan Seared Ribeye Steaks.

 Russett potatoes yield the best results.
-You can, of course, use any type you like but they will not turn out the same quality as these do.
+You can, of course, use any type you like, but they will not turn out the same quality as these medium potatoes do.
+If you want smaller fries, try using Yukon gold potatoes; just cut them in half.
+Follow the baked french fries recipe and watch the fries for doneness since they may be thicker fries.

-Any moisture on the potatoes will make they soft.
-Dry the potatoes well and fully coat them in the cornstarch for best results.
+Any moisture on the potatoes will make them soft.
+Dry the potatoes well and fully coat them in the cornstarch for maximum crispiness.
 Alternatively, we've been loving the air fryer for crispy fries, like these air fry frozen sweet potato fries.

 Crispy Oven Baked French Fries